Shoe throwing: Sports and games

-Wellie wanging, or boot throwing, is a sport in which competitors are required to throw a Wellington boot as far as possible.
+Wellie wanging, also known as boot throwing or gumboot tossing, is a sport in which competitors are required to throw a Wellington boot as far as possible.
 The sport appears to have originated in the West Country of England in the 1970s, and rapidly became a popular activity at village fêtes and fundraising events across Britain.
-The sport is now played in many different countries, including Australia, Estonia, Finland, Germany, Ireland, Italy, New Zealand and Russia.

 Shoes have also been turned into objects for many other group activities and games that involve throwing, but which don't involve throwing shoes over a wire or branch.
 One physical education game has participants put into two groups.
 The two groups create two lines by sitting parallel to one another.
 The participants then take off their shoes and throw them into the middle of the playing area, which is in between the two groups.
 The game starts when the teacher or referee says so.
 The goal of the game is for the participants to stand up from their lines and run to the middle to find their shoe.
 Participants then have to put their shoes back on and sit back in the same order they were sitting.
 The first group to get everyone back to the line wins.

 Another example of a shoe-based game is a smaller group activity that requires two pairs of shoes, two chairs, two plastic bottles, and two participants.
 The bottles are placed in the center of the gameplay area, and the chairs are positioned on opposite sides of the bottles, so that the game play area forms a line.
 The two participants start in the middle by the bottles, run to their chair, sit down, take their shoes off, and throw their shoes at the bottles.
 Whoever hits their bottle over first wins.

-Shoe throwing also appears in video games.
-Half Dead and Half Dead 2 feature shoe throwing as one of the main game mechanics.
-The game has the player trapped in square rooms with doors on all sides, and it requires them to explore different rooms in order to find the exit and escape.
-However, most of the rooms have deadly traps in them.
-The shoe throwing mechanic lets the player identify if a room has a trap in it.
-The player throws a shoe into a room and it will set off a trap, if there are any.